Autonomous robot: Indoor navigation

 For a robot to associate behaviors with a place (localization) requires it to know where it is and to be able to navigate point-to-point.
 Such navigation began with wire-guidance in the 1970s and progressed in the early 2000s to beacon-based triangulation.
 Current commercial robots autonomously navigate based on sensing natural features.
 The first commercial robots to achieve this were Pyxus' HelpMate hospital robot and the CyberMotion guard robot, both designed by robotics pioneers in the 1980s.
 These robots originally used manually created CAD floor plans, sonar sensing and wall-following variations to navigate buildings.
 The next generation, such as MobileRobots' PatrolBot and autonomous wheelchair, both introduced in 2004, have the ability to create their own laser-based maps of a building and to navigate open areas as well as corridors.
 Their control system changes its path on the fly if something blocks the way.

 At first, autonomous navigation was based on planar sensors, such as laser range-finders, that can only sense at one level.
 The most advanced systems now fuse information from various sensors for both localization (position) and navigation.
-Systems such as Motivity can rely on different sensors in different areas, depending upon which provides the most reliable data at the time, and can re-map a building autonomously.
+Systems such as Motivity can rely on different sensors in various areas, depending upon which provides the most reliable data at the time, and can re-map a building autonomously.

 Rather than climb stairs, which requires highly specialized hardware, most indoor robots navigate handicapped-accessible areas, controlling elevators and electronic doors.
 With such electronic access-control interfaces, robots can now freely navigate indoors.
 Autonomously climbing stairs and opening doors manually are topics of research at the current time.

 As these indoor techniques continue to develop, vacuuming robots will gain the ability to clean a specific user-specified room or a whole floor.
 Security robots will be able to cooperatively surround intruders and cut off exits.
 These advances also bring concomitant protections: robots' internal maps typically permit "forbidden areas" to be defined to prevent robots from autonomously entering certain regions.